B00ze64/Better-Morrowind-Sorting-Names/README.md

 Better Sorting Names tries to help with that.
 It tries to keep sets together, as per default Morrowind (like all Glass Armor in a group), but also tries to put same-kind items together, like all Longswords together, and all Axes together, etc. Some obvious candidates for renaming are the bracers and pauldrons, which are named `Left Pauldron` and `Right Pauldron` in Morrowind, meaning they are not together in your inventory.
 To fix this, Better Sorting Names renames them to `Pauldron Left` and `Pauldron Right` so that they group.
 Other obvious candidates are Potions, which now group by Effect and not by Quality (if you decide to enable this).
 Soulgems, and Clothing, especially from [Clothiers of Vvardenfell](https://www.nexusmods.com/morrowind/mods/50007), also benefit greatly.

-Keys is another item in dire need of renaming, but they are not included in Better Sorting Names, since there is a great mod that already renames them, see [Consistent Keys](https://www.nexusmods.com/morrowind/mods/47954) by Necrolesian.
+Keys and Propylon indexes are other items in dire need of renaming, but  they are not included in Better Sorting Names, since there's a mod for  that already, see [Consistent Keys](https://www.nexusmods.com/morrowind/mods/47954) and[ Propylon Index Renamer](https://www.nexusmods.com/morrowind/mods/49941) by Necrolesian.

 ### Renamed Items: